Washing Hair with Just Water?

 After scritching and preening, brush a clean BBB through hair to reduce tangles and distribute the oils down to the very ends of hair before showering.
 Section or part the hair so the boar-bristle brush can reach all areas of the roots and hair.
 Once done with each section, brush the ends for a while to get all the oils off the BBB and onto the ends.
 Ends need lovin’, too. :) And make sure the brush is clean before using it, otherwise it isn’t soaking up oils, just moving last week’s oils around on the head with this week’s oils.
 (How to clean a boar-bristle brush tutorial.)

-In addition, a BBB can be used daily between washes!
+In addition, these techniques can be used daily between washes!
 A boar-bristle brush can replace a regular, daily hair brush.
 Brushing oils through the hair is really the only upkeep needed between water-washes to keep hair looking clean and oil-free.
 Just a little brushing every day or every other day can really keep the oils from building up into a greasy mess at the roots.
 After my scalp’s oil production slowed, I noticed I don’t have to brush the oils through my hair as often anymore.

 ***For wearing hair naturally curly, brushing will un-define curls, so below are some options for managing oils: